Skip to main content

 Consumers want to choose how to pay and with whatever card they want.
 All that convenience comes at an expense to merchants.
 Every time you accept a card, there are fees.
 Each card transaction includes assessment, interchange, and transaction fees.
 One way to combat ever-increasing processing fees is to add a convenience fee to each sale.

-The most common type of credit card transaction fee is the convenience fee.
-This fee is charged when a customer uses a credit card to make purchases rather than using cash or checks.
+A convenience fee. is charged when a customer uses a credit card to make purchases rather than using cash or checks.
 It’s usually added on top of the purchase price and is typically between 1% and 3% .
-A merchant can charge a customer a convenience fee for paying in a manner that’s not standard for the business (for example, by mail or over the phone with a credit card).
+A merchant can charge a customer a convenience fee for paying in a manner that’s not customary for the business (for example, online or over the phone).

 • A convenience fee is different than a service fee or surcharge.